Buying Used Cars In Spain

 What About Taxes and Paperwork?

 If buying from a private seller you’ll have to pay the Impuesto de Transmisiones Patrimoniales.
-This tax will be calculated on the official value placed on the car (make, model, age) and NOT the selling price.
+This tax will be calculated on the official value of the car (make, model, age) and NOT the selling price.
 Most regions in Spain have an online tax calculator, here’s the one for the Andalucia region.

 As for the paperwork, buying from a company means they’ll deal with it directly.
 Otherwise you’ll be responsible for the paperwork for changing the vehicle over to your name.